What is Bullying?

 Options for reporting incidents of bullying include:

 - At the school site, the parent identifies the concern and brings that concern to teacher, principal or other school staff member.
-If preferred, a parent can choose to make an anonymous report at the school site or call the Customer Help Center at 513-363-0123.
+If preferred, a parent can choose to make an anonymous report at the school site or call the Customer Care Center at (513) 363-0123.

-- Parents also can contact the Customer Help Center, or in person in our district headquarters located at 2651 Burnet Avenue in Corryville (45219).
-If a parent’s concern was not resolved satisfactorily, the Customer Help Center will take the concern to the appropriate Assistant Superintendent.
+- Parents also can contact CPS' Customer Care Center, or visit in person at our district headquarters, 2651 Burnet Avenue, Corryville (45219).
+If a parent’s concern was not resolved satisfactorily, the Customer Care Center will take the concern to the appropriate Assistant Superintendent.

 Steps will be taken to protect a victim or other person from new or additional harassment, intimidation or bullying and from retaliation following a report.